Berry Phase and Quantum Oscillation from Multi-orbital Coadjoint-orbit Bosonization

-By perturbatively expanding the action, we obtain a bosonzied theory of $N_\Phi$ chiral bosons $\phi_i$, where $N_{\Phi}$ is the Landau level degeneracy, in momentum space parametrized by the angle $\theta$.
+By perturbatively expanding the action, we obtain a bosonzied theory of $N_{\Phi}$ chiral bosons $\phi_i$, where $N_{\Phi}$ is the Landau level degeneracy, in momentum space parametrized by the angle $\theta$.
 As we recently pointed out in~\cite{ye_wang_first}, the dHvA effect comes from an additional total derivative term in $\phi_i(\theta)$ in the action.
 While not entering the equation of motion, this term becomes a topological $\theta$-term upon mode expansion, and has a nonperturbative effect on the quantization of energy.
-For multi-orbital systems with a single FS, we show that the Berry phase $\gamma$ enters as the phase shift of dHvA oscillations.
+For multi-orbital systems with a single FS, we show that the Berry phase $\gamma$ enters the $\theta$-term, and thus leads to a phase shift of dHvA oscillations.
 Remarkably, we argue that this holds even for interacting systems.
-In the bosonized action, we provide a non-perturbative proof relating the static {Hall conductance} $\sigma_{xy}^H$ to $\gamma$, and hence the phase shift in dHvA.
-Moreover, our field-theoretic approach allows for the calculation of the amplitudes $A_k$ of dHvA for all oscillatory components.
-By using identities of Jacobi theta functions~\cite{SM}, we obtain a Lifshitz-Kosevich-like formula~\cite{LK1956} for $A_k$ which is modified by Berry curvature effects.
+We provide a non-perturbative proof relating the static Hall conductance $\sigma^{\rm H}$ to $\gamma$, and hence the phase shift in dHvA.
+Moreover, our field-theoretic approach allows for the calculation of the amplitudes $A_k$ of dHvA for all oscillatory components, and we obtain a Lifshitz-Kosevich-like formula~\cite{LK1956} for $A_k$, which is modified by Berry curvature effects.

-\textbf{Bosonized action for a multi-orbital system.---}For a non-interacting multi-orbital system, one can derive the bosonized action using coherent-state path integral~\cite{Ray-Sakita,Umang_talk,MehtaThesis2023,ye_wang_first}.
-While we focus on non-interacting systems in this work, we note that as a general feature for bosonization, interacting effects can be straightforwardly incorporated at the quadratic level via Landau parameters~\cite{DDMS2022}.
+\textbf{Bosonized action for a multi-orbital system.---}For a non-interacting multi-orbital system, one can derive the bosonized action using coherent-state path integral~\cite{Ray-Sakita,Umang_talk,MehtaThesis2023,ye_wang_first,Luca_talk}.
+As a general feature for bosonization, interacting effects can be straightforwardly incorporated~\cite{DDMS2022}.
 Defining the ground state of the many-body Hamiltonian as $\ket {\Omega}$, we consider a coherent state given by $\ket{\mathcal{U}}=\hat{\mathcal{U}}\ket{\Omega}$, where $\hat{\mathcal{U}}=\exp({i} \phi_{i\alpha,j\beta} \,c^\dag_{i\alpha} c_{j\beta})$ is parametrized by a bilocal field $\phi_{i\alpha,j\beta}$ that depends on both coordinates $i,j$ and orbital indices $\alpha,\beta$.
 The $\hat{\mathcal{U}}$'s, forming a Lie group, will be the target manifold of the field theory.
 Their action on the the ground state $\ket{\Omega}$ is known as the coadjoint orbit~\cite{DDMS2022}.
 By standard derivations, the path integral is